ErikEJ/EFCorePowerTools/src/GUI/efcpt/readme.md

 efcpt "Data Source=(local);Initial Catalog=Northwind;User id=user;Pwd=secret123;Encrypt=false" mssql
 ```

 A configuration file `efcpt-config.json` is created in the output folder, and you can open this file in your editor to modify the default options.
+If your editor supports it (for example VS Code), it will provide syntax guidance for the file.

-To get help, run
+To get command line syntax help, run

 ```bash
 efcpt help